 So let’s start with the basics.

-Here are the main elements you need to include:
+Regardless of the role, here are the main elements you need to include:

 Reading your job ad is probably the first time that your potential employee has even heard of your company.

 That’s why you need to start out with the basics.
-Write an introduction about yourself, your company and the position you are offering.
+Write an introduction about yourself, your company, and the position you are offering.